agiledev-students-fall2024/agile-dev-devops-fall-2024-4-final-project-generic-mern-stack-project/UX-DESIGN.md

 ## Menu Pages
 ### Hamburger Dropdown
-Users are able to access their challenge page, activities page, and recording screen for their current activity with a menu that has a larger capacity than the bottom bar.
+Users are able to access their challenge page, activities page, and record their screen for the current activity with a menu that has a larger capacity than the bottom bar.
 <p align="center">
   <img src="ux-design/hamburger_drop_down.png" height ="300" alt="img"/>
 </p>